martinmdias/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp-for-2023/README.md

 Curso da Udemy de Dr. Angela Yu

+## Beginner
-## Day 1 - Beginner - Working with Variables in Python to Manage Data

-## Day 2 - Beginner - Understanding Data Types and How to Manipulate Strings
+Day 1 - Beginner - Working with Variables in Python to Manage Data Day 2 - Beginner - Understanding Data Types and How to Manipulate Strings

+## Intermediate